-As we pass the one-year anniversary of the start of the COVID-19 pandemic, many young people are struggling to make sense of their emotions and experiences over the past year.
+As we address the ongoing impacts of the COVID-19 pandemic, many young people are struggling to make sense of their emotions and experiences.
 Just as they did at the start of the pandemic, children and youth need help from the trusted adults in their lives to process uncomfortable feelings, come to terms with their experiences, and cultivate hope for a future worth striving for.
 As we stand with our young people in the face of an ever evolving "new normal," art, in all its diverse forms, offers an invaluable tool for building resilience in children and youth.

 Making art can boost young peoples' moods, help them express their thoughts and feelings, and build confidence.
 Research tells us that art can enhance well-being even outside of a therapeutic context, especially when it is paired with mindfulness, making it an ideal way to support child and youth mental health at home and school.